Oceanware/django-utilities/deploy-to-heroku.md

-whitenoise      # To manage static files dj-database-url # To parse the heroku's Postgres DB url gunicorn        # To server your django project
+whitenoise      # To manage static files dj-database-url # To parse the heroku's Postgres DB url gunicorn        # To server your django project psycopg2        # A database connector for postgresql in python

 ~~~~~